The Digital Omnibus changes the EU AI Act. But not in the way you think.

 Has Article 4 of the EU AI Act been abolished?

 No. Article 4 has applied since 2 February 2025 and continues to apply.
-The Digital Omnibus rephrases the duty from an outcome-oriented wording to a deliberate effort obligation: taking measures to develop AI literacy, demonstrably and fitting role and context.
+The Digital Omnibus has rephrased the duty, from an outcome-oriented wording to a deliberate effort obligation: taking measures to develop AI literacy, demonstrably and fitting role and context.

 Does the EU AI Act still apply?